-With or without wind they are beautiful with the strong blue/green color of the Mediterranean sea.
-Seawater is really warm on these beaches (27/28º) but the extreme heat of Andalusia (+40º) makes it feel colder at first touch.
+With or without wind, they are beautiful with the strong blue/green color of the Mediterranean sea.
+Seawater is really warm on these beaches (27/28º), but the extreme heat of Andalucia (+40º) makes it feel colder at first touch.

 Puerto Banus, the infamous side of the Spanish Riviera

 This is where the rich and famous gather to party and show their new sports cars and yachts.
-It was extremely fun to peep into that lifestyle for a few hours and take some (shameful and self-conscious) pictures of it.
+It is entertaining to peep into that lifestyle for a few hours and take some (shameful and self-conscious) pictures of it.

 Where to sleep and eat in Marbella

 It felt like a tennis training center, but we actually liked it.
 We also discovered that one of Marbella’s best restaurants (Don Quijote) is on the other side of the road!
-We couldn’t resist and splurge a little, after all, we were in Marbella.
-Don Quixote definitely lived up to the reputation.
+We couldn’t resist and splurge a little; we were in Marbella.
+Don Quixote definitely lived up to his reputation.
 It was a fantastic romantic dinner.

-For a frugal traveler who isn’t really into clubbing it was an opportunity to rest and swim in the Mediterranean while peeking into a very different reality in the Spanish Riviera.
+For a frugal traveler who isn’t really into clubbing, it was an opportunity to rest and swim in the Mediterranean while peeking into a different reality on the Spanish Riviera.